konnectors/darty/README.md

 ### Maintainer

-The lead maintainers for this konnector is @sebn for Cozy Cloud
+The lead maintainers for this konnector is @sebn for Cozy Cloud.

 ### Get in touch